Scalable High-Resolution Pixel-Space Image Synthesis with Hourglass Diffusion Transformers: Experiments

 \subsection{Large-Scale ImageNet Image Synthesis}

-As seen in earlier experiments (see \cref{sec:high_res_image_synthesis}), \modelname{} shows good performance in generating high-fidelity high-resolution samples.
-To also evaluate its large-scale generation capabilities, we also train a class-conditional pixel-space ImageNet-$256^2$ model.
-We note that we have not performed any hyperparameter tuning for this task and that this model, at 557M parameters, is significantly smaller than many state-of-the-art models.
-In alignment with our methodology from high-resolution experiments, we refrain from applying non-standard training tricks or diffusion modifications, and, consistent with \cite{hoogeboom2023simple}, we compare results without the application of classifier-free guidance, emphasizing an out-of-the-box comparison.
+Earlier experiments (see \cref{sec:high_res_image_synthesis}) show \modelname{}'s sample fidelity at high resolutions.
+To evaluate capabilities at scale, we train a class-conditional pixel-space ImageNet-$256^2$ model.
+This 557M parameter model is smaller than many state-of-the-art models, and has not been hyperparameter-tuned.
+As in our high-resolution experiments, we refrain from applying non-standard training tricks or diffusion modifications, and, consistent with \cite{hoogeboom2023simple}, we compare results without the application of classifier-free guidance, emphasizing an out-of-the-box comparison.

 We show samples in \cref{fig:imagenet} and compare quantitatively with state-of-the-art diffusion models in \cref{tab:imagenet}.
-We find that, qualitatively, our model is readily capable of generating high-fidelity samples on this task.
+We find that qualitatively our model can generate high-fidelity samples on this task.
 Compared to the baseline model DiT, our model achieves a substantially lower FID and higher IS despite operating on pixel-space instead of lower-resolution latents.
 Compared to other single-stage pixel-space diffusion models, our model outperforms simple U-Net-based models such as ADM but is outperformed by models that use self-conditioning during sampling (RIN) or are substantially larger (simple diffusion, VDM++).